battenr/rwetasks/README.md

 ### count\_percent

-count\_percent provides a way to quickly calculate the number (n) and proportion of each value of a variable.
+count\_percent provides a way to quickly calculate the number (n) and proportion of each value of a variable, arranged by proportion.

 ``` r
 library(rwetasks)